movestore/animation-moveVis/README.md

 Thunderforest, Mapbox, and MapTiler.
 You can learn more about getting an API key on the map provider's website.

-**Background map extent (`lat_ext`, `lon_ext`):** If either `lat_ext`,
+**Background map extent (`x_ext`, `y_ext`):** If either `x_ext`,
-`lon_ext`, or both are left NULL, the geographic extent of the track data will be used as the extent for the empty dimension.
-Note that if the provided extent is very large relative to the extent of the track data, spherical geometry calculations may indicate that the extents do not overlap.
-If this occurs, you will need to provide a smaller extent.
+`y_ext`, or both are left NULL, the geographic extent of the track data will be used as the extent for the empty dimension.
+Further, providing these values in a different CRS than the CRS of the input data can easily produce invalid geometric calculations and cause errors.
+In some cases, invalid extent geometries will be caught and the default map extent will be used.
-This is more likely for data in polar latitudes.
+In other cases (e.g. if the provided extent does not overlap with the extent of the input data), the app will fail.

 **Attribute for track colouring (`colour_paths_by`):** If the track colour option is set to colour by event or track attribute, the attribute must be provided